denoland/docs/runtime/fundamentals/standard_library.md

 deno add @std/fs @std/path
 ```

-Your updates your deno.json import map will be updated to include those imports:
+The `deno.json` `imports` field will be updated to include those imports:

 ```json
 {